-A native of The Bronx, New York, Polian graduated from at St. Francis High School outside of Buffalo.
+Born in The Bronx, New York, Polian graduated from at St. Francis High School outside of Buffalo.
 He went on to play linebacker at John Carroll University from 1993-96.
 He earned a bachelor's degree in history from John Carroll in 1997 and received his master's in education from Baylor in 2000.

 He comes from a notable football family as his father, Bill, was the general manager who built the Super Bowl teams of the Buffalo Bills in the 1990s and later, as the team's president, oversaw the Indianapolis Colts's two Super Bowl appearances and their championship in 2006.
 Polian's two brothers, Chris and Dennis, both work in the NFL.

-Polian and his wife, Laura, have a son, Aidan (4), and a daughter, Charlotte (born in July, 2012).
+Polian and his wife, Laura, have a son, Aidan (5), and a daughter, Charlotte (2).